 Runtime & Orchestrationο

-This chapter details the structure of the LLiMa application on the Modalix device, how to execute the application using the run script, and how to utilize it as an OpenAI-compatible endpoint.
+This chapter details the structure of the LLiMa application on the Modalix device, how to run models using the llima CLI or the GenAI demo script, and how to utilize the OpenAI-compatible API endpoint.

 LLiMa Structure on Modalixο